lumicks/pylake/docs/tutorial/fdfitting.rst

 Fitting the data
 ----------------

 Once the data loaded, we can fit the data.
-To do this, we have to create a `FitObject`.
+To do this, we have to create a `Fit`.
 This object will collect all the parameters involved in the models and data, and will allow you to interact with the model parameters and fit them.
-We construct it using `pylake.FitObject` and passing it one or more models.
+We construct it using `pylake.Fit` and passing it one or more models.
 In return, we get an object we can interact with, which in this case we store in `odijk_fit`::

-    odijk_fit = pylake.FitObject(odijk_with_offsets)
+    odijk_fit = pylake.Fit(odijk_with_offsets)

 The parameters of the model can be accessed under `parameters`.
 Note that by default, parameters tend to have reasonable initial guesses and bounds in pylake, but we can set our initial guess and